9 Cancun Hidden Gems: A Guide to Local Spots and Activities Beyond the Beach

 What’s the best way to move around in Cancun?

-Taxi are ok but don’t have a good reputation in Cancun as they don’t have the meter and so they tend to rip you off.
-Make sure you ask the price and maybe have it put into writing specifying in what currency.
-The least safe way to move around in Cancun is by bike or motorbikes, so please avoid those ones.
+Taxis are ok, but don’t have a good reputation in Cancun as they don’t have a meter, and so they tend to rip you off.
+Make sure to ask about the price and have it put in writing, specifying the currency.
+The least safe way to move around in Cancun is by bike or motorbike, so please avoid those.

-After enjoying the spectacular Cancun beaches or relaxing in your beautiful all-inclusive Cancun resort, make sure you head out and explore Cancun hidden gems, from the mystic ruins of the nearby Maya archaeological sites to the modern allure of the Museo Maya Cancun, where local history comes vividly to life or joining a water activity, you will have the full Cancun experience.
+After enjoying the spectacular Cancun beaches or relaxing in your beautiful all-inclusive Cancun resort, make sure you head out and explore Cancun’s hidden gems, from the mystic ruins of the nearby Maya archaeological sites to the modern allure of the Museo Maya Cancun, where local history comes vividly to life or join a water activity, you will have the whole Cancun experience.